SavNov/Writing/Ares/The Shelf.md

 *Draw for comparison.* The voice suggested.

-It was... a dumb idea, but I did it anyway.
+It was… a dumb idea, but I did it anyway.
 I pictured the girl in my mind, and drew her figure in layers like I'd learned to do.
 I was no artist, but it looked sort of human.
 I didn't have colors, only a pencil, so instead I wrote ‘purple eyes, green shirt, blonde hair, khaki pants’ in the bottom margin.

 Chiron photographed the picture of the void girl with an urgency that confused me, and ran inside the Big House on his hooves.

-When he returned, he looked... unnerved.
+When he returned, he looked… unnerved.

 “I have copied the image to my computer in hopes of preserving it."
 He said, his voice slightly shaky.